-Perhaps we are somehow conditioned into always wanting or thinking we need ‘more’.
-However, making the best we can out of something we already have is often a more sensible and worthwhile approach….
+Perhaps we are somehow conditioned into always thinking we need ‘more’.
+However, making the best out of something we already have is often a more sensible and worthwhile approach….

-In many cases it is true that an extension is required – for a growing family, for instance, or perhaps to cater for the needs of an elderly relative moving in.
-Yet, it is sensible to look more closely at what we already have at our disposal and how we can improve it, before rushing to extend.
+In many cases, however, an extension is required – for a growing family, for instance, or perhaps to cater for the needs of an elderly relative moving in.
+Yet, it’s sensible to look more closely at what we already have at our disposal and how we can improve it, before rushing to extend.
 Consider how the existing space can be cleverly reconfigured and how well-designed storage space can help to deal with clutter.
 Sometimes just knocking down a wall or adding a window can have a profound impact upon the overall space.
-If you do decide to optimise what you already have in your home instead of extending, you won’t have to apply for planning permission either.
+If you do decide to optimise your existing home, you won’t have to apply for planning permission either.
 Plus, you won’t be encroaching upon any outdoor living space.
-Think about all the the money you’ll save too – building an extension is expensive and will add to the cost of heating and maintaining your home.
+Think about all the the money you’ll save – building an extension is expensive and will add to the cost of heating and maintaining your home.
 Not to mention the extra space to clean!

 Deep Retrofit takes an holistic view of the entire building – it links together all the retrofit elements of your home renovation.
 Therefore, ‘Deep Retrofit’ should be thought of as a single solution as opposed to a collection of solutions.
 As there are multiple elements to a Deep Retrofit, it cannot be approached in an ad-hoc fashion.
 For example; ventilation goes hand-in-hand with insulation, air-tightness is incorporated into dry-lining and plumbing pipework must be installed beneath the floor before it is insulated.
 The sequence of works is very specific and cannot successfully be deviated from.